 Full middle-down MS spectra were deconvoluted with either Xtract \cite{Zabrouskov2005New and automated MSn approaches for top-down identification of modified proteins} or ReSpect (Thermo Fisher Scientific, Bremen, Germany) for isotopically-resolved (separate Fab chains) or unresolved (intact Fabs) data, respectively.
 Middle-down LC-MS/MS data were charge-deconvoluted and deisotoped into singly-charged mass spectra using the ‘Parallel Xtract’ node and converted to mascot generic format (mgf) files in Thermo Proteome Discoverer (version 2.3.0.523; Thermo Fisher Scientific, Bremen, Germany).
 Deconvolution parameters were set as follows: ReSpect: precursor \emph{m/z} tolerance – 0.2 Th; relative abundance threshold – 0 %; precursor mass range from 3 to 100 kDa; precursor mass tolerance of 30 ppm; charge states between 3 and 100.
 Xtract: signal/noise threshold of 3; \emph{m/z} range – 500-3,000 Th.

 For the analysis of the final mature Fab chains of the most abundant clone in the plasma of patient F59, we used an integrative approach that utilizes bottom-up and middle-down data and the international ImMunoGeneTics information system (IMGT) database (\textbf{\autoref{fig:fig3.3}B}).
 First, the replicate middle-down MS/MS spectra were grouped per deconvoluted mass feature in the LC-MS-only runs by using a 3 Da mass window and a 3 min retention time window.
 The resulting grouped spectra were merged into a single spectrum, whereby peaks’ intensities were combined when they coincided within a 2 ppm window.
 The identity of the constant domain (C-) gene was determined by matching the fragments in these combined spectra to a database of all functional, open reading frame, and in-frame pseudogene alleles for C-genes retrieved from IMGT/Gene-DB \cite{Lefranc1999IMGT, the international ImMunoGeneTics database}.
-Next, bottom-up LC-MS/MS spectra of the fractionated \textsuperscript{24.4} 1 \textsubscript{47359.4} clone were screened against a database of all functional, open reading frame, and in-frame pseudogene alleles for the variable domain (V-) genes retrieved from the IMGT/Gene-DB \cite{Lefranc1999IMGT, the international ImMunoGeneTics database}, using local Smith-Waterman alignment with the BLOSUM62 matrix in which the common de novo sequencing errors I/L, Q/E and N/D were modified to neutral substitutions \cite{Smith1981Identification of common molecular subsequences}.
+Next, bottom-up LC-MS/MS spectra of the fractionated \textsuperscript{24.4} 1 \textsubscript{47359.4} clone were screened against a database of all functional, open reading frame, and in-frame pseudogene alleles for the variable domain (V-) genes retrieved from the IMGT/Gene-DB \cite{Lefranc1999IMGT, the international ImMunoGeneTics database}, using local Smith-Waterman alignment with the BLOSUM62 matrix in which the common \emph{de novo} sequencing errors I/L, Q/E and N/D were modified to neutral substitutions \cite{Smith1981Identification of common molecular subsequences}.
 From any gene regions with confident peptide matches (FDR < 1%), we then took the FR1, 2 and 3 regions and subjected them to an in-house scoring algorithm to score their agreement with our middle-down data (\textbf{\autoref{fig:figs3.5}}).
 In short: the algorithm searches for peak patterns that would occur as a result of fragmentation of the provided sequence regions, disregarding preceding and succeeding parts of the initial sequence.
 Ranking the gene regions by a resulting composite score enabled us to select top-scoring templates as a starting point for our sequencing efforts as well as discard low-scoring regions from further analyses.
 The remaining gene regions were then used to in silico generate a database of germline light and heavy chains.